silaskalmbach/Docker_Autossh_Tunnel/README.md

 Minimal Dockerfile to pass any number of ports with autossh through an ssh tunnel.
 The Dockerfile is designed to allow ssh-keygen to be included without linking them in a separate volume.
 Well suited to include them in IoT services like Balena.

+To do this, add your ssh key to the folder "ssh_key" and specify it's name in docker-compose.
+If you don't want to use an ssh key, just remove the part <code> "-i /ssh_key/${KEYNAME}"\ </code>  from the tunnel.sh file.

 ### Docker-Compose example, as it can also be found in the repository:

 ```yaml